 Transport for Energy Applications Laboratory (TEALab) is a research group led by Prof. Bolin Liao at UCSB Mechanical Engineering.
 We develop computational and experimental tools to "see" the details of energy transport and conversion processes at the smallest time and length scales.
 We are also passionate about translating knowledge from these fundamental studies into more efficient and cost-effective sustainable energy technologies that help reduce carbon emission and secure our energy needs in the future.

-Postdoc: We have an immediate postdoc opening in experimental ultrafast electron/optical spectroscopy and imaging.
-Potential candidates with strong hands-on experience in ultrafast optics, nonlinear optics and electron microscopy can send a CV and contact information of three references to firstname.lastname@example.org.
+Postdoc: We have an immediate postdoc opening in first-principles simulation of magnon and phonon dynamics.
+Potential candidates with strong hands-on experience in first-principles simulations of materials can send a CV and contact information of three references to email@example.com.

 Graduate students with a background in mechanical engineering, materials science, electrical engineering, physics or related fields are welcome to get in touch.
 Students already admitted into graduate programs at UCSB are particularly encouraged to contact Prof. Liao to discuss potential projects, including self-funded master students.